lantunes/mojave/README.md

 * remove cross-cutting concerns from web application development by supporting AOP through the interceptor pattern
 * be as minimally intrusive a framework as possible; it tries to get out of your way by minimizing framework-related metadata and boilerplate code

+Mojave also:

+* supports JSP out-of-the-box; no additional work is required
+* supports building RESTful applications: controller actions can be bound to specific HTTP methods and URIs
+* is small and lightweight
+* has very high test coverage, making the framework easy to change

 Mojave MVC incorporates the Google Guice framework.
 All user components in the application can be configured with injectable dependencies, through use of the standard @Inject annotation.
 Injection is configured through user-supplied Guice Modules, using only idiomatic Java.
+Mojave also works out-of-the-box on Google App Engine and AWS Elastic Beanstalk.

 # Getting Started
 ===================